avaldivi/avaldivi/README.md

 ### Kudos 👍🏽
 Send people their props or thoughtful notes.
 This project uses Remix, Prisma and MongoDB to create and save users information including their kudos to other users.
 It also uses Tailwind for styling and AWS S3 to store photo uploads.

-### Astrology & Javascript Series ✨

-📹 I live-stream a series on Twitch/LinkedIn/X (fka Twitter) weekly on Wednesdays at 1pm EDT/10am PDT based on understanding the foundational blocks of astrology to teach people how to read their natal chart by building a website in public called the **[Astrology & Javascript Series](https://astrology-javascript-series.vercel.app/)**.

 **Platforms to follow:**
 - [twitch.tv/adriannavaldivia](twitch.tv/adriannavaldivia)